 Rather than look for background check information that could cost a company money, a TSA background check will look for anything that indicates the individual may be a threat to national security if given access to certain information.
 What constitutes a risk will vary widely based on the information that is found but anything that indicates low trustworthiness or integrity will be a major red flag, even if it is seemingly unrelated to the job duties.

 This means that even the lowest level of federal jobs have intensive background checks.
 However, like all businesses, different agencies in the federal government have different background check practices based on the duties of the job position.
-For example, someone that works at a post office won’t need several months of reference checks since they simply won’t have access to any information that could be potentially harmful to national security.
+For example, someone who works at a post office won’t need several months of reference checks since they simply won’t have access to any information that could be potentially harmful to national security.

 With that being said, the TSA is towards the top when it comes to the intensity of the background checks performed on employees by different government agencies.
 Only agencies such as the FBI, the Department of Homeland Security, the Department of Defense, etc. will have more intensive background checks and stricter hiring practices than the TSA.